Motorcycle headlamp modulator

 A motorcycle headlamp modulator (or simply headlamp modulator) is an accessory device that oscillates the intensity of a motorcycle headlamp at 240 ±40 cycles per minute (~4 Hz) between approximately 20% and 100% of full intensity.
 The headlight operates at full intensity 50-70% of the time.
 United States and Canadian regulations require headlight modulators to include a light sensor that disables modulation when the ambient light level drops below a certain point.
 When this happens, the headlamps burn steadily.

 Purpose

 Motorcycles in the United States since 1978 have been wired so as to operate the low-beam headlamp whenever the engine is running.
 This is not required by any federal regulation but rather is a matter of voluntary industry policy.
-However, as increasing numbers of vehicles are equipped with daytime running lights, daytime-illuminated motorcycle headlamp may no longer provide a significant conspicuity benefit.
+However, as increasing numbers of vehicles are equipped with daytime running lights, daytime-illuminated motorcycle headlamps may no longer provide a significant conspicuity benefit.
 Some motorcyclists install headlamp modulators in the belief they increase motorcycle conspicuity in traffic.